zoelinsg/DEV-Projects/Build_Apps_with_Google_AI_Studio/LogoForgeApp/README.md

 cd ..
 ```
 3. Add environment variables

-Create a .env file inside the server/ folder:
+- Create a `.env` file inside the `server/` folder:
 ```bash
 GEMINI_API_KEY=YOUR_API_KEY_HERE
 ```
-You can also keep a template in:
+- You can keep a template in:
 ```bash
 server/.env.example
 ```